muyuhuatang/llm-belief-atlas/data/README.md

 even where the model's own `justification` is decisive.
-The signature is `option_logprobs[0] == option_logprobs[4] == max(option_logprobs)`, and it marks **18,420 of the 75,867 non-refused rows (24.3%)**; 77.8% of those open with an explicit "agree" or "disagree", and 6,141 (8.1%) land at a stance of essentially zero.
+The signature is `option_logprobs[0] == option_logprobs[4] == max(option_logprobs)`, and it marks **18,420 of the 75,867 non-refused rows (24.3%)**; 77.8% of those open with an explicit "agree" or "disagree", and 4,820 of them (26.2%) land at a stance of essentially zero.

 **Only `justification` escaped it.** `option_logprobs` is the matcher's own output, not a raw
 reading: in 69,129 rows (90.9%) it holds the identical log-probability for the two opposite extremes,